“50 Rupees? But that is more expensive than going by motor rickshaw!”

 At dusk we reach Bhairawa, our goal for the night.
-We eat a simple meal and then go to bed, exhausted.
+We eat a simple meal and then turn in.
 A dormitory bed is included in the ticket price.
-However, we don’t get a good night’s sleep, as we are often awoken by mosquitoes, or by talking fellow travellers.
+Despite being exhausted, we have difficulty sleeping, as we are kept awake by mosquitos, or by talking fellow travellers.

 Pilgrims or not – we have paid for our seats and would like to occupy them.
 We get hold of the bus conductor, a diminutive, bow-legged man with a protruding lower jaw, in which one tooth is missing.
-At once, Jette dubs him ‘The Ogre’.
-He tries his best to persuade some of the Tibetans to go by the next bus, but they have all been given seats as well and are not at all inclined to give them up.
+At once, he is dubbed ‘The Ogre’ by Jette.
+He tries his best to persuade some of the Tibetans to leave on the next bus, but they have all been given seats as well and are not at all inclined to give them up.

 Finally, after a two-hour delay, we leave, but five of the Westerners are still without a seat.
-‘The Ogre’ makes a promise to them that once we’re out of town (where there is no police) they can be seated on the roof top – not at all a bad place.
+‘The Ogre’ promises them that once we’re out of town (where there is no police), they will be allowed to sit on the roof top – not at all a bad place.

 Horror-stricken, the driver starts the bus engine and moves on, leaving the police officer, ‘The Ogre’, and about ten passengers behind.
 They all run like mad to catch up with the bus.
-After approximately half a mile, the driver stops, leaves the bus, and run across the fields at a tremendous speed.
+After approximately half a mile, the bus comes to a stop, whereupon the driver descends, running across a field at a tremendous speed.
 Tongues hanging out of their mouth, ‘The Ogre’ and the passengers, who were left behind, arrive and jump into the bus, but as we are now without a driver, their effort is in vain.

 “Sorry, Sir, that hotel has just burned down, but I know another hotel, very nice, only 30 Rupees.”

 We did hear rumours about this trick, used by Varanasi rickshaw drivers to persuade tourists to choose a hotel, in which the driver will get a commission.
-But by now we are far too tired to argue, so we accept his offer.
+However, we are far too tired to argue, so we accept his offer.